 Katherine Fennelly's research and outreach interests include the human rights of immigrants and refugees in the United States, and the preparedness of communities and public institutions to adapt to demographic changes.
-She is a demographer and evaluation specialist who has spent many years studying reproductive health among Latinos in the United States and Latin America.
+She is a demographer who spent many years studying reproductive health among Latinos in the United States and Latin America.
 Fennelly has been dean of the University of Minnesota Extension Service, a faculty member and department head at the Pennsylvania State University, and a faculty member at Columbia University School of Public Health.
-She currently resides in New York and teaches on-line Masters courses on Immigrant Health Issues and Intercultural Competence.
+She currently resides in New York and teaches online master's courses on Immigration, Health and Public Policy.

 Fennelly is bilingual in Spanish and English and has worked and traveled extensively throughout Latin America.